Open-Source-Chandigarh/mern-stack-docker/README.md

 6. For it will open on a new tab on `port 3000`.
 7. Go to `http://localhost:3000` to see the application running.

+## Note:

-## Only login and register model is created yet.
+Only login and register model is created yet.

+## ToDoList

+- Improvement over the homepage